adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 Note the values for the **Consumer Key (API Key)** and **Consumer Secret (API Secret)**.
 They get entered into the Azure Portal.

+!!! warn
-> There is a check box in the **Settings** tab that says _Allow this application to be used to Sign in with Twitter_.
+    There is a check box in the **Settings** tab that says _Allow this application to be used to Sign in with Twitter_.
     At the time of writing, this is checked by default.
 However, if you find you can not log in for some reason, then ensure this checkbox is checked.

 Back in the Azure Portal, select your app service, then **All Settings**, **Authentication / Authorization**, and finally **Twitter** (assuming you have already turned Authentication on).
 You can now cut and paste the Consumer